MMartinezMona/MMartinezMona/README.md

 - 👀 I’m interested in education and data science.
 I work as an Instructional Designer and a Technical Writer.
 - 🌱 I’m currently learning to use Python.
 - 💞️ I’m looking to collaborate on educational projects, or any project that can use a Technical Writer that can write in English and Spanish.
-- 📫 How to reach me: mauromeh#4318 on Discord or maurovanadio at gmail dot com.
+- 📫 How to reach me: mauromeh on Discord or maurovanadio at gmail dot com.

 <!---
 MMartinezMona/MMartinezMona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.